raffael-azevedo/gene-regulatory-networks/README.md

 # Gene Regulatory Networks Generation using RTN R/Bioconductor package.

 This is an step-by-step on doing a gene regulatory analysis.
-Data used for this analysis are publicly available in Gene Expression Omnibus or Array Express.
+Data used for this analysis are publicly available in Sequence Read Archive (SRA-NCBI), Gene Expression Omnibus (GEO-NCBI) or Array Express.

 Links to data specified on the scripts:
 * [GSE4607](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE4607)